Click HERE, Mimi!

 Jones: Who’s someone you hope to work with in the future?

-Bruder: Jesus, usually [smirks].
+Bruder: Jesus, usually [smirks, again].
 I also hope to work with Steve [Polis] again, he mixed and mastered this record for me and I am really pleased with it.
 He’s a good friend, too.
 Paul McCartney.

 Jones: You definitely seem to admire Paul.
 You recorded this project all by yourself, right?